Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 Conservation Programs

-The Louisiana Department of Wildlife and Fisheries (LDWF) resource guide of various programs available to property owners.
+The Louisiana Department of Wildlife and Fisheries (LDWF) resource guide of various abatement programs available to property owners.

-This 4-page PDF is adapted from the U.S. Forest Service 1993 handout (outdated) and summarizes CPT growth and appearance characteristics as well as distribution.
-Download for quick reference and background.
+The University of Florida’s Institute of Food and Agricultural Science (IFAS) 4-page PDF is adapted from the now outdated U.S. Forest Service 1993 handout and summarizes CPT growth and appearance characteristics as well as known distribution a the time of publication.

 The tree has been listed in a number of states as invasive, with moderate to extreme levels of impact.